 Piriformis syndrome is a neuromuscular disorder that occurs when the sciatic nerve is compressed or otherwise irritated by the piriformis muscle causing pain, tingling, and numbness in the buttocks and along the path of the sciatic nerve descending down the lower thigh and into the leg.

 IT Band Syndrome

 ITBS is one of the leading causes of lateral (outside) knee pain in runners.
 The iliotibial (IT) band runs from the hip to the outside of the end of the lower leg just below the knee.
 Its function is to resist internal rotation of the lower leg as well as maintain the integrity of the leg at the knee joint.
 IT band “friction syndrome” is a condition where the IT band is stretched and torqued and the end rubs across the bone of the upper leg.

-Generalized pain underneath the metatarsals (ball of the foot).
+Generalized foot pain underneath the metatarsals (ball of the foot).
 Metatarsalgia common symptoms/complaints include a sharp, aching, or burning pain in the ball of your foot ” the part of the sole just behind your toes, pain in the area around your second, third or fourth toes ” or, only near your big toe, pain that gets worse when you stand, walk or run and improves when you rest… So go ahead and talk to your doctor for treatment.

 Morton’s neuroma occurs as the nerve passes under the ligament connecting the toe bones (metatarsals) in the forefoot.
 Morton’s neuroma most frequently develops between the third and fourth toes, usually in response to irritation, trauma, or excessive pressure.
 The incidence of Morton’s neuroma is 8 to 10 times greater in women than in men.